In order to find articles in a database, you must effectively communicate your information need to the database.

 Used to account for variety in expressing an idea.
 Records will contain any one of the words or phrases in the set, not necessarily all.

-Example: (learning or instruction or training) and (web or internet or online)
+Example: communication and (web or internet or online or mobile)

 Excludes records containing a specified word or phrase.
 When using “not,” one must put “not” at the end of one’s search statement.

 Utilized to account for varieties of a desired word.
 The database will find records containing words beginning with the word chunk you provide.

 For example, a search for manag* would retrieve records containing any of the following: